OrganAssist Version 3.2

 Some of the systems supported use very long and variable codes.
 For these systems OrganAssist only stores the relevant data.
 For example – The MIDI codes stored for Rodgers instruments are in the format “1A 40”.
 This information allows OrganAssist to identify the specific location of the relevant bit of information that is required to build a Rodgers SYSEX MIDI message (which is considerably longer and has to be created “live” as it involves the position of all other stops).

-OrganAssist supports Hauptwerk 4 for all normal stop changes.
+OrganAssist supports Hauptwerk 4 and 5 for all normal stop changes.
 However, when using crescendos that are configured as part of a Hauptwerk instrument, a second type of code is sent.
 OrganAssist is currently unable to learn these automatically, as moving the crescendo affects many stops simultaneously.
 The chapter on Hauptwerk contains brief instructions on how to do this manually but it is tedious work.